Last Updated on February 15, 2021 by Dani

-Rosario Travel Information:
+Rosario Travel Information

 - Rosario is located about 185 miles (299km) north east of Buenos Aires.
 Buses run several times a day from Buenos Aires, Salta, Cordoba and all other major cities to Rosario – it takes about 4 hours to get here from the capital.

 - There are plenty of hostels in town, but we’d advice to book well in advance, especially during Argentine holidays when the Porteños flock here.
+See below for recommendations.

 - Three days are enough to get a good feel for the city and to see the main sights, but you can easily spend a week here, eating your way around town, chilling along the river promenade and on the beaches, explore the nightlife and the islands along the river.

 If you are not sure where to stay in Rosario, here are some of the best hotels in the budget, mid-range and luxury range: